For Sleep Problems, Behavioral Problems

 Connecting with others, Having a safe space

 The Floating Bed is large enough, and strong enough, that Parents, Teachers, and Therapists can actually sit with the child on the Bed and conduct therapy sessions in it.
 Moving gently together creates a shared experience, one that fosters closeness and an emotional bonding that is very real.
 It helps the child feel connected and stable.
 This type of connection does not happen in chairs, on a sofa or bed, etc. A therapist can work with a child this way without crossing any professional boundaries, if that is an issue.
+Other siblings can enjoy it too!

 Makes learning fun